bugmark-trial/scramword_1804/doc/uaiaraq_0.md

-UnScramble this Word: i a e g p n k
+UnScramble this Word: u a i a r a q
 ----------

 Answer in the issue comments